mmomtchev/rlayers/README.md

 -   The current target is _OpenLayers_ 6+
 -   Avoid dependencies when built except for _React_ and OpenLayers (the examples have some dependencies) - currently the single one is [`lru-cache`](https://www.npmjs.com/package/lru-cache) at 8Kbytes

+## Long term support of this project

+The birth of this project is related to a huge extortion in the geography community linked to a sexual harassment affair covered up by the French Judiciary.
+It is maintained as a free service to the geography community so that it can remain as a remainder to a number of companies - including Camptocamp, ESRI, Mapbox and Makina Corpus - that the most noble way to claim size bragging rights is to produce good software.
+You can safely use this framework in your projects, be assured that it will be maintained very well and for many years to come.

 ## Alternatives

 **<- Light-Weight --- Feature-Rich ->**